rahulsh1/rahulsh1.github.com/_posts/2018-12-20-Using-Spring-ObjectProvider.md

 This would not work.
 Notice where this fails though.
 The wiring is fine though however when calling `runApps` Spring doesn't know which one to choose for you.

-Since Spring cannot decide which specific implementation you want (and neither bean is marked as `@Primary` too), this would throw an expection.
+Since Spring cannot decide which specific implementation you want (and neither bean is marked as `@Primary` too), this would throw an exception.
 > org.springframework.beans.factory.NoUniqueBeanDefinitionException: No qualifying bean of type 'com.example.service.LogService' available: expected single matching bean but found 2: plainLogger,jsonLogger

 One fix for above would be to mark one of the implementations as `@Primary`.
 But what if you needed both the implementations?